North Korea: Latest Missile Test Was Preparation For A Strike On Guam

 South Korean President Moon Jae-in and Japanese Prime Minister Shinzo Abe are now both calling for stronger sanctions against North Korea in order to draw Pyongyang to the negotiating table.

 After President Trump offered North Korea “fire and fury” after an earlier test, he was more measured in his response to Tuesday’s test saying the North Korea was destabilizing the region before adding that “all options are on the table.”
+And this morning, he tweeted that “talking is not the answer.”

 (Via CNN)